GuiMeteorology/record-breaking-llj-2026/README.md

 **Scripts**

-- download_wyoming_data.py: downloads sounding data from the University of Wyoming website (https://weather.uwyo.edu/upperair/sounding.shtml).
+* `download_wyoming_data.py`: downloads sounding data from the University of Wyoming website (https://weather.uwyo.edu/upperair/sounding.shtml).
+In addition to the required files, it requires the station number, start date, end date, and sounding times.

-- igra_data_process.py: performs preprocessing of IGRAv2 (Integrated Global Radiosonde Archive) data.
+* `igra_data_process.py`: performs preprocessing of IGRAv2 (Integrated Global Radiosonde Archive) data.
+It only requires an IGRAv2 file (https://www.ncei.noaa.gov/products/weather-balloon/integrated-global-radiosonde-archive).

-- llj_statistics.py: performs statistical analysis, identifies extreme events, calculates LLJ persistence, and generates visualizations.
+* `llj_statistics.py`: performs statistical analysis, identifies extreme events, calculates LLJ persistence, and generates visualizations.
+In addition to the required files, it requires the city/station name, station file, coordinates, extreme-event percentile, and the number of soundings to be considered for persistence.

-- montini_criteria.py: classifies Low-Level Jet (LLJ) events according to the methodology of Montini et al. (2019) (https://doi.org/10.1029/2018JD029634)).
+* `montini_criteria.py`: classifies Low-Level Jet (LLJ) events according to the methodology of Montini et al. (2019) (https://doi.org/10.1029/2018JD029634).
+In addition to the required files, it requires the start and end dates.
+The remaining parameters follow the methodology described by Montini et al. (2019).
+If a different methodology is desired, the corresponding parameters must be modified.

-- process_wyoming_data.py: preprocesses and standardizes atmospheric sounding data downloaded from the University of Wyoming into an IGRAv2-compatible format.
+* `process_wyoming_data.py`: preprocesses and standardizes atmospheric sounding data downloaded from the University of Wyoming into an IGRAv2-compatible format.
+It only requires the station number and the downloaded file.

-- skewt_satellite_images.py: generates combined Skew-T diagrams, hodographs, and GOES satellite imagery for atmospheric analysis.
+* `skewt_satellite_images.py`: generates combined Skew-T diagrams, hodographs, and GOES satellite imagery for atmospheric analysis.
+In addition to the required files, it requires the sounding dates, satellite dates and information, and the coordinates of the stations, states, and countries.

 **Citation**